kenstler/aws-ml-iot-lab/README.md

 Now that you have a face-detection model on a SageMaker endpoint, we can leverage that endpoint to build out an ML/IoT pipeline for our app that does all the inference in the cloud.
 By running inference in the cloud, we're able to use accurate models at a rapid pace by leveraging powerful computational instances like C5.

-In this challenge, you will configured an IoT device to act as a smart camera, which will send images to the endpoint for face-detection.
+In this challenge, you will configure an IoT device to act as a smart camera, which will send images to the endpoint for face-detection.
 You'll build out the rest of the pipeline necessary to create a dashboard for tracking crowd emotions in real-time, including AWS Lambda, Amazon DynamoDB, Amazon Rekognition, and Amazon CloudWatch.

 ## [Challenge 3](https://github.com/kenstler/aws-ml-iot-lab/tree/master/Challenge_3)